canro91/canro91.github.io/_posts/2019-03-22-WhatTheFuncAction.md

 What's the difference between `Func` and `Action`?
 This is a common C# interview question.
 Let's find it out!

-**The difference between `Func` and `Action` is the return type of the method they point to.** Both `Func` and `Action` are delegates.
-They point to a method instead of a built-in or custom type.
-On one hand, `Action` references a void method, a method with no return type.
-And, on the other hand, `Func` references a method with a return type.
+**The difference between Func and Action is the return type of the method they point to.
+Action references a method with no return type.
+And, Func references a method with a return type.**

 ## What are delegates?

 It all starts with delegates.
 A delegate is a pointer to a method with some input parameters and possibly a return type.

-In other words, a delegate is a variable that can hold any method with a given signature. `Func` and `Action` are built-in delegate types.
+In other words, a delegate is a variable that can hold any method that has a given signature.
+Both, `Func` and `Action` are built-in delegate types.

 Delegates are helpful when working with higher-order functions.
 This is, functions that take functions as parameter or return another function.
 For example, Javascript's callbacks or Python's decorators are high-order functions.